Surferlul/Wallpaper-Changer/README.md

 # Wallpaper-Changer
 Wallpaper Changer for Windows using the r/Wallpaper subreddit

-PYTHON 3 AND FOLLOWING MODULES ARE REQUIRED TO RUN THIS PROGRAMM
+PYTHON 3 AND FOLLOWING MODULES ARE REQUIRED TO RUN THIS PROGRAMM:
+  * cx_Freeze
+  * praw
+  * progressbar
+  * imgur_downloader
+  * wxPython

 The compiled version that doesnt require python is to be found in the main branch